D'Angelo Russell NBA Playoffs Player Props: Lakers vs. Nuggets

-D'Angelo Russell and his Los Angeles Lakers teammates take the court versus the Denver Nuggets in the 2023 NBA Playoffs, at 8:30 PM ET on Thursday.
+The Los Angeles Lakers, D'Angelo Russell included, will play at 8:30 PM on Saturday versus the Denver Nuggets in the 2023 NBA Playoffs.

-Now let's break down Russell's available prop bets, with a particular eye on stats and trends to help you make good picks.
+In this piece we'll break down Russell's stats and trends, helping you with your prop bets.

 D'Angelo Russell Prop Bets vs. the Nuggets